 This week, our seventh week on this journey, we will discuss framing your subject in your photographs.
 You can frame your subject with any number of things to help accentuate their importance which will draw the eye towards the most important part of the photograph.
 Keep an eye out for elements that frame your subject and snap photographs often.
 Using architecture, light and shadows, objects in front of or surrounding your subject, shapes/spaces that are part of nature are some of the ways of framing that I will cover in this blog post.
 I hope they inspire <3

-The first image above was taken in a greenhouse.
-The architecture is perfect for framing your subject in these spaces due to the repeating lines.
+Taken in an greenhouse, this first image above, has amazing lines around the focal point.
+Here, the architecture is perfect for framing your subject due to the repeating lines.
 It is the perfect spot to shop this week if you need a few flowers, or a photo with an easy to find frame!
 Remember to bring a camera or your phone!

 Always watch for a opportunities while out and about.
 Architecture is meant to inspire.
 Most buildings will have nooks to frame a subject.
 This one uses the light and dark along with the architecture of the bridge to frame my subjects.

 Here I am framing my feet in the sunlight with the shadows from a window.
 Look for lovely pools of light mixed with shadows like this and you will have another easy frame!
 Putting your subject in the light area will create a spotlight effect.
 Light and darkness is a HUGE thing in photography and art.
 This topic will be one for another week of #EsterCobe52 <3